lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 ## Collecting Designer's Reflections

-To start using Designer's Reflections, you first need to learn where to collect them.
 You can collect Designer's Reflections from each of the following sources:

 * [Main Story and Mind Maze](#mainstory)
 * [Workshop](#wshop)